asfadmin/Discovery-SearchAPI/cloudformation/NOTES.md

 TODO:

+- Write up notes for the GitHub Actions side.
+- Add throdelling for SearchAPI stack?
+There's an account limit already in place.
+- use build-push docker action "docker/build-push-action@3"

+Questions for Andrew's meetup:

 - GitHub User, look at locking down apigateway more?
 Gateway doesn't support arn like other resources, so it's weird.
 (Especially the DELETE permission)
 - If looking at Lambda in GUI, the Gateway doesn't show up as a trigger.
 See if adding a link has a down side or not.
-- change the `cloudformation` dir to `automation`, so you can include github actions notes.
-- Add throdelling for SearchAPI stack?
-There's an account limit already in place.
 - Add cron to keep lambda warm.
 Look into what the clock should be.
-- Attach a Lifecycle Policy to the ECR stack directly
+  - (Instead, trying out ProvisionedConcurrency.
+Might also help with AWS random resets, that a keep-worm cloudwatch can still hit.
+Any idea how good this is, and how may to use at once?).
 - Will we need cloudfront in front of API Gateway, or use gateway directly?
-- use build-push docker action "docker/build-push-action@3"

 SearchAPI Rewrite Notes: